JAAlvarado-Montes/ploonetide/README.rst

 Contact
 -------
 Ploonetide is an open source community project created by `the authors <AUTHORS.rst>`_.
-The best way to contact us is to `open an issue <https://github.com/JAAlvarado-Montes/ploonetide/issues/new>`_ or to e-mail  jaime-andres.alvarado-montes@hdr.mq.edu.au.
+The best way to contact us is to `open an issue <https://github.com/JAAlvarado-Montes/ploonetide/issues/new>`_ or email  jaime.alvaradomontes@mq.edu.au